tomboy-notes/tomboy-ng/prepare.md

-**debhelper version** Debian Bullseye requires 13, building the PPA on U20.04 requires 12 but because we target  U18.04 for GTK2, must be 11.
+**debhelper version** Debian Bullseye requires 13, building the PPA on U20.04 requires 12 but because we target  U18.04 for GTK2, must be 11 there.
 The PPA for the Qt5 version is 12 because we target Focal as a starting point (U18.04 will not run Qt5 apps easily).
-Thus we have four control files, sigh ....
+This, and other variations are all covered in the mkcontrol.bash script.

 **Debian Source**